 4. Optimizing omnichannel order fulfillment in batches

 Most companies are inclined to have business rules.
 These rules are applied when an order comes, so, fulfillment locations are determined for a specific order instantaneously.
-However, processing orders in batches allows for optimizing the fulfillment decisions.
+However, processing orders in batches allows for optimizing fulfillment decisions.
 Instead of deciding on the fulfillment locations every time a new order comes, they can be combined and optimization can be run “n” times a day while following the business rules.
 The “n” can be chosen depending on the number of orders and the required response level for customers.
-If the company delivers the orders, optimal transportation and multi-stop routing options will be available.
+Optimal transportation and multi-stop routing options will be available if the company delivers the orders.

-One important consideration is minimizing the number of packages customers will receive for their orders.
-Some customers can have a strong preference for receiving a single package, then, shipping all line items of an order together will go a long way for customer satisfaction.
+One important consideration is minimizing the number of packages customers receive for their orders.
+Some customers can have a strong preference for receiving a single package, then, shipping all line items of an order together will go a long way toward customer satisfaction.

 The other day, we ordered ten different t-shirts for my wife and they all came in seven different deliveries in five days.
 We ordered two of the same t-shirt and they did not even arrive together.
 They probably thought this was cost-optimal but they did not consider our disappointment.
 We decided not to buy anything from that retailer again.
 They might have lost many other customers because of their policy.

 5. Taking a strategic approach to determining fulfillment locations